MAX PLANCK INSTITUTE FOR INNOVATION & COMPETITION

 RESEARCH PAPER SERIES

-FRANK MUELLER-LANGER, Max Planck Institute for Innovation and Competition
+Max Planck Institute for Innovation & Competition Research Paper No. 14-15

 JOSEF DREXL, Max Planck Institute for Innovation and Competition, Ludwig-Maximilians-Universität München